Extremely Simple Streaming Forest: Results

 In the Pendigits task, MFs perform well at larger sample sizes (Figure \ref{fig:select_acc_stream}, center).
-However, their accuracy is even worse than single SDTs' on the Splice dataset, only surpassing the almost constant plots of HTs (Figure \ref{fig:select_acc_stream}, left).
-We find MFs' worse performance in the Splice task as expected due to previous experiments on DNA data \citep{lakshminarayanan_mondrian_2014}.
+However, their accuracy is worse than single XTrees' on the Splice dataset, only surpassing the almost constant plots of HTs (Figure \ref{fig:select_acc_stream}, left).
+We find MFs' worse performance in the Splice task as expected due to previous results on DNA data \citep{lakshminarayanan_mondrian_2014}.
 The accuracy could be improved if feature engineering is implemented, demonstrating the drawbacks of label-independent random splits on certain data domains \citep{roy_mondrian_2009, ziegler_mining_2014}.
-Moreover, MFs perform worse than SDFs on the CIFAR-10 dataset (Figure \ref{fig:select_acc_stream}, right).
-The results show that SDFs are better at handling more feature dimensions.
+Moreover, MFs perform worse than XForests on the CIFAR-10 dataset (Figure \ref{fig:select_acc_stream}, right).
+The results show that XForests are better at handling more feature dimensions.

+Further comparisons on the OpenML-CC18 data suite (Figure \ref{fig:cc18_XForest_mf_fill_diff}) show that XForests and MFs have similar performance across different sample sizes.
+According to their signs, we average and plot the differences separately, minimizing the biases of particular datasets.
+Accuracy results use 5-fold cross validations on all available samples, and separate accuracy plots for each task are included in Appendix \ref{app:cc18}.